yahoo/graphkit/docs/source/operations.rst

 Specifying graph structure: ``provides`` and ``needs``
 ------------------------------------------------------

 Of course, each ``operation`` is more than just a function.
-It is a node in a computational graph, depending on other nodes in the graph for input data and supplying output data that may be used by other nodes in the graph (or as a graph output).
+It is a node in a computation graph, depending on other nodes in the graph for input data and supplying output data that may be used by other nodes in the graph (or as a graph output).
 This graph structure is specified via the ``provides`` and ``needs`` arguments to the ``operation`` constructor.
 Specifically:

 * ``provides``: this argument names the outputs (i.e. the returned values) of a given ``operation``.
 If multiple outputs are specified by ``provides``, then the return value of the function comprising the ``operation`` must return an iterable.

 * ``needs``: this argument names data that is needed as input by a given ``operation``.
 Each piece of data named in needs may either be provided by another ``operation`` in the same graph (i.e. specified in the ``provides`` argument of that ``operation``), or it may be specified as a named input to a graph computation (more on graph computations :ref:`here <graph-computations>`).

-When many operations are composed into a computational graph (see :ref:`graph-composition` for more on that), Graphkit matches up the values in their ``needs`` and ``provides`` to form the edges of that graph.
+When many operations are composed into a computation graph (see :ref:`graph-composition` for more on that), Graphkit matches up the values in their ``needs`` and ``provides`` to form the edges of that graph.

 Let's look again at the operations from the script in :ref:`quick-start`, for example::